 WHY IS THIS CASE IMPORTANT?

-FURTHER INQUIRIES If you have further inquiries about this or other commercial matters, please contact Howard Mickelson, Q.C.
+FURTHER INQUIRIES If you have further inquiries about this or other public law, complex commercial, or regulatory matters, please contact Andrew D. Gay, Q.C.